paperclippete/FinalMilestone/README.md

 * enable users to instantly increase the functionality they receive with a one-time payment
 * be functional to any user, whether logged in or not, but provide extra functionality and personalisation to registered users and differing membership levels

-Please find my initial wireframe and database schema, created using Balsamiq, [here](development/LL-wireframes.pdf)
+Please find my initial wireframe, created using Balsamiq, [here](development/LL-wireframes.pdf).

 ### Features